 Client Informational Brochures

 In addition to direct legal services, we regularly conduct workshops and training throughout the state for HIV/AIDS clients and their caregivers (case managers, health care providers, social workers, friends and family members), on their legal rights.
-The AIDS Legal Project also provides training to lawyers interested in providing legal assistance to HIV/AIDS clients.
+AIDS/HIV and Cancer Legal Project also provides training to lawyers interested in providing legal assistance to HIV/AIDS clients.
 In addition, we respond to regular phone calls from case managers, social workers, attorneys and health care providers, requesting information about the legal rights of their HIV infected patients.

 To Request Services

 Interested persons may call us at (919) 613-7169 or toll free at (888) 600-7274.
 We also welcome referrals from case managers, health care providers, and other agencies.
-Because of limited resources, the AIDS Legal Project cannot accept all cases.
+Because of limited resources, the AIDS/HIV and Cancer Legal Project cannot accept all cases.